 I’m usually pretty good at roughly rounding up the conversion rates when I’m on the road, but for those first couple of days in a new country, when you are tired and can’t quite think straight or you just want to double check that dodgy looking money changer isn’t trying to pull a fast one on you, this app is really useful.
 It requires an internet connection to update, but even if you don’t have one you can remind yourself of the most recent rates offline, and can even compare up to 5 currencies at once.

-Hostelworld and Tripadvisor.
+Hostelworld And Tripadvisor.

 I have lumped these two together because despite the fact they are separate sites they pretty much perform the same role for me.

-Coupled with the GPS capability that now comes as standard in most smartphones this app is perhaps one of the strongest stalwarts of the ‘how did we ever live without it’ category of software and technology.
+This app is perhaps one of the strongest stalwarts of the ‘how did we ever live without it’ category of software and technology.

 The days of searching through your battered Lonely Planet or Rough Guide and looking perplexed as the straight road they show leading to the hostel has suddenly morphed into a winding road with a dozen streets has long gone.
 This app has been invaluable on many occasions when I’ve needed to find a bus or train station, or a particular hostel.
 It is also pretty good at giving you a rough idea of where your destination is in relation to where you are now, to stop the conmen taxi drivers from driving you half way around the city for a place that is only a few minutes away.